Technigo/project-design-handoff-vite/README.md

   </a>
 </h1>

+# NOTE - UPDATE - 21st Nov 2023
+Unfortunetly, my designer was not able to supply a finished product.
+Therefore, my initial project has been moved to another branch so I can begin again as I cannot fork the repo twice.

 # Design Handoff Project

 This wee we transformed a UX student's design into a React-based landing page for a gym/fitness club.
 This project bridges the gap between design and development, showcasing the art of bringing visuals to life with code.